Birds of Kauai Feature image

 Nesting

-These sparrows build their nests in trees or shrubs, using leaves, twigs, and grass as materials.
-The female sparrow lays 4-6 eggs in the nest.
-The eggs hatch after about 12 days.
-The young Java birds leave the nest after about 14 days.
+These sparrows build their nests in trees or shrubs by using leaves, twigs, and grass.
+Female sparrow lays 4-6 eggs and they hatch after 12 days.
+The young Java birds leave the nest after 14 days of hatching.

 Red Avadavat